tejaskannan/smart-tv-keyboard-leakage/README.md

 We support two types of benchmarks: `passwords` and `credit cards`.
 For better reproducibility, we include a list of existing benchmarks in the accompanying [Google Drive folder](https://drive.google.com/drive/folders/1iBWbk8wqRq2OYdgXhRM71CzBnK5pXcJ3?usp=sharing) (see the folder `benchmarks`).
 Thus, creating new benchmarks is optional.
 We note that there is randomness in the generation process, so new benchmarks may create slightly different attack results.
 However, the general patterns should remain the same.

 #### Passwords
 The `generate_password_benchmark.py` file creates new password benchmarks.
 The script takes the password list (as a text file) and TV type (either `samsung` or `apple_tv`) as input.
 The output is a folder of move count sequence files and the corresponding true passwords.
 We write the outputs in batches of `500` elements (into sub-folders labeled `part_N`).
 The benchmark selects passwords with special characters, uppercase letters, and numbers.
 Passwords with such properties are thus *over-represented*.
-The provided benchmark (in the Google Drive) uses the `phpbb.txt` password list with `6,000` total passwords.
+The paper's results come from the `phpbb.txt` password list with `6,000` total passwords.
 An example of generating a password benchmark is below.
 The command should take no more than a few minutes.
 ```
 python generate_password_benchmark.py --input-path <PATH-TO-GDRIVE>/word-lists/phpbb.txt --output-folder benchmarks --max-num-records 6000 --tv-type samsung
 ```